 “It’s hard to describe,” said Mickey Hart.
 “He’s a great musician, one of the most important poets of the century.
 He brings this whole feeling with him, his smell, musically.
 We’re playing all kinds of songs.
 We treat it all like Grateful Dead music.”

 Together they cover a staggering range of material—folk, blues, rock, jug band music.
-Dylan’s ragged, insistent guitar strumming lays a new rhythmic foundation for the Dead, creating wonderful, surprising results on songs as varied as “Tangled Up In Blue,” “All Along The Watchtower,” “Knockin’ On Heaven’s Door,” “Serve Somebody,” “The Ballad of Frankie Lee and Judas Priest” and “Chimes Of Freedom.”
-For encores, Dylan joins the Dead on “Touch Of Grey.”
+Dylan’s ragged, insistent guitar strumming lays a new rhythmic foundation for the Dead, creating wonderful, surprising results on songs as varied as “Tangled Up in Blue,” “All Along the Watchtower,” “Knockin’ on Heaven’s Door,” “Serve Somebody,” “The Ballad of Frankie Lee and Judas Priest” and “Chimes of Freedom.”
+For encores, Dylan joins the Dead on “Touch of Grey.”

 “A lot of the songs I know,” said Garcia, “but his versions of them now are sometimes very different from the ones I know.
 It’s a lot of fun.
 You get three or four of those serious Dylan rushes every day, that’s the fun part, and it’s authentic, it’s the real thing.”